Gabon Oil Company: Operations

 Gabon Oil took a 10 percent ownership interest in March 2019 in the Dussafu block held by BW Offshore.
 The cost of the transaction was estimated to be $28.5 million, and represented a reimbursement of 10 percent of development and production costs from April 2017 to date.

 By the end of 2018, Gabon was the third-largest oil producer in sub-Saharan Africa.
 Only Angola and Nigeria produced more oil.
 Gabon Oil had conducted 12 auctions of shallow- and deep-water block leases by 2020.
 Profits from crude oil exploration and production are notoriously slow to emerge, and Gabon Oil was unlikely to see substantial income from its activities until 2025 or later.

 As of August 2021, however, Gabon was only sub-Saharan Africa's eighth-largest oil producer.
 The country had 2 billion barrels of proven oil reserves, and crude and refined oil exports accounted for 80 percent of the nation's exports.
 Nearly all of its oil wells were mature, and little deep-water exploration had occurred.
 The government initiated a new policy to encourage multinational oil companies to source work and materials from small- and medium-sized businesses in Gabon.In November 2021, Gabon Oil and French firm Maurel & Prom agreed to pay US$43 million to reimburse Gabon Oil for pre-2018 carrying costs on the Ezanga block.
 Maurel & Prom also paid an additional US$57 million to extend the Ezanga lease agreement to 2026, and to amend various terms of the lease.

 In late 2021, Gabon Oil also signed exploration and production sharing agreements (EPSAs) for the Kari block and Nyanga-Mayombe block with Maurel & Prom.
 Gabon Oil owns a 100 percent interest in these blocks.
 Director General Odette Nzaba Makaya said Gabon Oil would try to boost its stake in the country's oil leases to generate more income.

+As of 2023, Gabon produces about 200,000 barrels a day (bpd) of crude oil.